Music / Camper Van Beethoven

 - Step Up to the Microphone: Jonathan Segel, Victor Krummenacher, and David Lowery more or less split vocal duties evenly for Tusk, which is otherwise highly unusual for the band.
 This is most likely because the lineup of Fleetwood Mac that recorded the original album also featured a three-way Vocal Tag Team.
 In fact, the three of them are generally paired with a specific Fleetwood Mac member: David Lowery mainly sings on songs originally sung by Christine McVie, Jonathan Segel mainly sings Lindsey Buckingham, and Victor Krummenacher mainly sings Stevie Nicks.

 - Synthetic Voice Actor: No one in the band wanted to sing "Sister Of The Moon" on the Tusk cover album, so they had a text-to-speech program read the lyrics instead.
-They also gave it some Spinal Tap references and quotes from William Shakespeare and Pindar to recite, seemingly just for the hell of it.
+They also gave it some This Is Spinal Tap references and quotes from William Shakespeare and Pindar to recite, seemingly just for the hell of it.

 - Word Salad Lyrics: "Take the Skinheads Bowling" surprisingly isn't really about skinheads or bowling — or anything else for that matter.
 Word of God is that the lyrics were intended to make less-and-less sense as they went along.

 - "Eye of Fatima Pt.
 1" arguably counts as well, containing lyrics such as "cowboys on acid are like Egyptian cartoons" and somehow relating them to the eye of Fatima, an Arabic name for the eye on a hamsa.